 Enter the other liabilities days.
 The other liabilities days is the average number of days credit given to the business in respect of expenses (excluding cost of sales and depreciation related expenses).

-The working capital needs calculator estimates the cash needed to fund working capital analysed by accounts receivable, inventory, accounts payable, and other liabilities.
+The calculator estimates the cash required to fund working capital analysed by accounts receivable, inventory, accounts payable, and other liabilities.

 Finally the calculator shows the working capital needs as a percentage of the revenue of the business to allow quick estimates to be made for varying amounts of revenue.